 At Serenity Kids, healthy babies are our top priority.
-We only offer baby food and baby food snacks made with organic ingredients and sourced from suppliers we trust.
+We only offer organic baby food and baby food snacks made with organic ingredients and sourced from suppliers we trust.
 And our Clean Label Project purity award and pesticide-free certification let you know our products meet the most stringent safety standards.

 Not only do we test our ingredients before they enter our kitchen, but we test the finished product to ensure they're the cleanest prepared baby foods around.
 The best organic baby foods are not only safe but taste great too.
-We make our Serenity Kids baby food products with love and care, and our finished baby food products are loaded with essential nutrients.
+We make our Serenity Kids USDA certified organic baby food products with love and care, and our finished baby food products are loaded with essential nutrients.
 We're sure your little one will love our delicious, nutritious recipes, too!

 6. Stay informed

-By being informed and knowing the risks associated with heavy metals in baby food, you can make better choices for your little one.
+By being informed and knowing the risks associated with toxic heavy metals in baby food, you can make better choices for your little one.
 As concerned parents ourselves, we understand the stress of wondering if the food you're giving your baby is safe.